KieranPritchard/kieranpritchard.github.io/_portfolio/btec-first-foundation-in-tech/digital-graphics-unit.md

     alt: "Image of chocolate wrapper design planner showing designs and annoitations."
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Digital-Graphics/Digital_Graphics_2.jpg"
     alt: "Image of magazine advert design planner showing designs and annoitations."
+  - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Digital-Graphics/Digital_Graphics_14.png"
+    alt: "Image of research i had to do for the graphics i was planning."
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Digital-Graphics/Digital_Graphics_15.png"
     alt: "Image of one of the moodboards I made to help with planning the two graphics."
 assignment_three: